ASEC Research Initiative

 In 2016, ASEC partnered with Georgetown University’s Center for Applied Research in the Apostolate (CARA) to initiate a Visiting Scholar program for African sisters.
-A sister who is well-qualified to conduct research spends 6 months working with researchers at CARA to develop her own research study focused on sisters in Africa.
-The first scholar, a sister from Kenya, is at Georgetown now, expected to work with ASEC on a study/publication.
+A Sister who is well-qualified to conduct research spends 6 months working with researchers at CARA to develop her own research study focused on sisters in Africa.

 Research Initiative Results